Swiss Consumer Credit Maximum Interest Rate 2026: 10%

 - Pick the shortest sensible term to reduce interest

-- Avoid credit-card revolving balances — the 12% cap remains in force
+- Avoid credit-card revolving balances — at 12% they remain far pricier than a personal loan

 - Before signing, check all conditions, fees and early-repayment rules

 Legal Notice: This article is provided for information purposes only and does not constitute financial, legal or tax advice.
 The applicable legislation (in particular the Consumer Credit Act CCA, SR 221.214.1) and Federal Council ordinances are authoritative.
 Credit decisions should be made with care and, where appropriate, discussed with an independent advisory body.
-The rates and conditions mentioned may change at any time.
-As of: May 2026.
+The rates and conditions mentioned may change at any time and are no substitute for individual advice.
+As of: June 2026.

 More interesting articles